vplagnol/eQTL_scripts/README.md

 ## expression_data folder
-one file for each "condition", which can be a cell type, a time point, an activation for format of each file must be expression_[condition].RData where [condition] will vary depending on the data.
+one file for each "condition", which can be a cell type, a time point, an activation for format of each file must be:
+* expression_[condition].RData
+where [condition] will vary depending on the data.
-Each of these RData file must contain 2 objects:
+* Each of these RData file must contain 2 objects:
 [condition] and support.[condition]
 Condition is a matrix of numbers, with row.names that match the ProbeID column of the support file and colnames that match the different individuals in the dataset.

-To be checked: The support.[condition] must include the column ensemblID to know what gene one is referring to, as well as the Gene.name column which is human readable version of the ensembl ID.
-Now the code has been used for exons and such, in which case I think the Gene.name is used instead of ensemblID.
-TODO: go through scripts to understand exactly what is happening.
+The support.[condition] includes the following columns:
+* row names must be a unique identified, typically the probe (mandatory)
+* ensemblID (mandatory)
+* Gene.name (mandatory, human readable version of ensemblID)
+* gene.chromosome (optional, if missing inferred from ensemblID)
+* gene.position.start (optional, if missing inferred from ensemblID)
+* gene.position.end (optional, if missing inferred from ensemblID)

 ## genotypes folder